 Additionally, if your house has been on the market for a while, offering to pay for a buyer’s closing costs can attract more offers and speed up the closing process.

-Finally, if the inspection reveals small issues the buyer might want to repair, offering to pay the buyer’s closing costs can make them feel more comfortable going through with the deal.
+Finally, if the inspection reveals issues the buyer might want to repair, offering to pay the buyer’s closing costs or offering a credit to cover the repairs can make them feel more comfortable going through with the deal.

 13. Do I need a home inspection?

 It’s the buyer’s responsibility to get a home inspection, so as the seller, you don’t need to get one.
-An inspection usually ranges from $300–500, so that’s money you can keep in your pocket.
+A home inspection costs an average of $298 nationwide, so that’s money you can keep in your pocket.

 That said, a pre-listing inspection does have some benefits: